sammuelyee/docs/faqs.md

 http://{USERNAME}.cartodb.com/api/v2/sql?format=csv&q=SELECT+*+FROM+tm_world_borders_sim
 {% endhighlight %}

+For more background on SQL, check out our [Map Academy](http://academy.cartodb.com/courses/04-sql-postgis.html) course.

 ### Are there any licenses on the data I upload to CartoDB?

 For general rights on content, see: [http://cartodb.com/terms#subscriber](http://cartodb.com/terms#subscriber).